rahools/single-gpu-passthorugh-fedora34/README.md

 - 'hooks/qemu.d/win10/prepare/begin/bind_vfio.sh:13'
 - 'hooks/qemu.d/win10/release/end/unbind_vfio.sh:44'

 you would have to replace 'rahools' with your own local username.
-This help the script connect to stop pipewire service, hence freeing up GPU audio.
+This helps the hooks to stop/start the pipewire service, hence handling GPU audio.

 **Note**:
 1. If your GPU doesn't have GPU USB and SERIAL, please comment out the lines containing those variables in: